iSlammedMyKindle/godotGem/client/goals.md

 * Client should really only focus on it's own controllers sending inputs
 * Server should focus on organizing those inputs based on connection and each controller

+### Publishing

+* Get started working on the flatpak so this application can be installed easily
+* create a glorious icon in inkscape!
+* create some documentation to tell how to install and run